chinapedia/wikipedia.abstract.en/Page/Liverpool_F.C..md

 Support

-Liverpool_v_Chelsea,_2005.jpg Stand]]
+Stand]]

 Liverpool is one of the best supported clubs in the world.[57][58]
 The club states that its worldwide fan base includes more than 200 officially recognised Club of the LFC Official Supporters Clubs in at least 50 countries.
 Notable groups include Spirit of Shankly.[59]
 The club takes advantage of this support through its worldwide summer tours,[60] which has included playing in front of 101,000 in Michigan, U.S., and 95,000 in Melbourne, Australia.[61][62]
 Liverpool fans often refer to themselves as KOPITES, a reference to the fans who once stood, and now sit, on the Kop at Anfield.[63]
 In 2008 a group of fans decided to form a splinter club, A.F.C.
 Liverpool, to play matches for fans who had been priced out of watching Premier League football.[64]

 The song "You'll Never Walk Alone", originally from the Rodgers and Hammerstein musical _Carousel_ and later recorded by Liverpool musicians Gerry and the Pacemakers, is the club's anthem and has been sung by the Anfield crowd since the early 1960s.[65]
 It has since gained popularity among fans of other clubs around the world.[66]
 The song's title adorns the top of the Shankly Gates, which were unveiled on 2 August 1982 in memory of former manager Bill Shankly.
 The "You'll Never Walk Alone" portion of the Shankly Gates is also reproduced on the club's crest.[67]

-Shankly_Gates.jpg|alt=Design of the top of a set of gates, with the sky visible.
+|alt=Design of the top of a set of gates, with the sky visible.
 The inscription on the gates reads "You'll Never Walk Alone".]]

 The club's supporters have been involved in two stadium disasters.
 The first was the 1985 Heysel Stadium disaster, in which 39 Juventus supporters were killed.
 They were confined to a corner by Liverpool fans who had charged in their direction; the weight of the cornered fans caused a wall to collapse.
 UEFA laid the blame for the incident solely on the Liverpool supporters,[68] and banned all English clubs from European competition for five years.
 Liverpool was banned for an additional year, preventing it from participating in the 1990–91 European Cup, even though it won the League in 1990.[69]
 Twenty-seven fans were arrested on suspicion of manslaughter and were extradited to Belgium in 1987 to face trial.[70]
 In 1989, after a five-month trial in Belgium, 14 Liverpool fans were given three-year sentences for involuntary manslaughter;[71] half of the terms were suspended.[72]